Free Daily Headlines

 An exhibit shows higher density developments surrounding the Haywood Road site proposed for 5.5 unit/acre development.

-The developer whose plans for a 180-unit rental community on Haywood Road near Blythe Street was denied by the Hendersonville City Council in a unanimous vote is suing the city, claiming the decision was arbitrary and capricious and unsupported by state law.
+The developer whose plan for a 180-unit rental community on Haywood Road near Blythe Street was denied by the Hendersonville City Council in a unanimous vote is suing the city, claiming the decision was arbitrary and capricious and unsupported by state law.

-"Our legal team is reviewing the complaint and the city of Hendersonville intends to vigorously defend the City Council's right to make local land use decisions," City Manager John Connet said in a statement.
+"Our legal team is reviewing the complaint and the city of Hendersonville intends to vigorously defend the City Council's right to make local land-use decisions," City Manager John Connet said in a statement.

 The conditional rezoning process the developer was guided to use “inevitably left Advenir’s rights concerning the free use and enjoyment of land to the whims of the city leaders to withhold approval for any reason,” Justus said.
 “Ultimately, city leaders rejected Plaintiff’s plans for pretextual reasons, advancing their political interests” and deciding the case in a way that was “not supported by any objective development standards or by competent or substantial evidence in the record.”